-- Some mental health insurance plans require pre-authorization before the first session, or billing will be denied until that authorization is obtained.
+- Some mental health insurance plans require pre-authorization before the first session.
+If this is the case, they may deny billing until that authorization is obtained.
+Most student insurance plans (including Aetna Student and Anthem UC SHIP require a referral from the student counseling center.
 Please be prepared to provide your authorization number, co-payment, and number of sessions allowed at your first appointment.

 - Insurance companies do not pay for missed sessions or late cancellation fees.
-If you miss an appointment or cancel with less than 24 hours notice, you are responsible for the entire contracted rate (your regular co-pay plus the insurance portion).
+We have a 24-hour cancellation policy.
+If you miss an appointment or cancel with less than 24 hours notice, we will charge you.
+In this situation, you are responsible for the entire contracted rate (your regular co-pay plus the insurance portion).
 If you arrive late for a session, the insurance cannot be billed for the full time of your session and you are financially responsible for the difference.

-- If you decide to use your insurance for psychotherapy, check your coverage carefully before the initial session by asking the following questions:
+- If you decide to use your insurance for psychotherapy, check your coverage carefully.
+Before the initial session, call them and ask the following questions:

 - Do I have mental health benefits?

 - What insurance company provides my mental health coverage and what is the billing address to send claims?